-There will be an air handler in the lower pedestal RF shielded room that will force cooled air through the Electronics Rack to cool all rack contents.
+There will be an air handler in the lower pedestal RF shielded room, provided by the Antenna contractor, that will force cooled air through the Electronics Rack to cool all rack contents.
 The air handler will utilize a liquid to air heat exchanger fed by the glycol system to cool the air.